guardian/frontend/docs/repressing.md

 * goo deploy block
 * merge to master
 * when it's on CODE, turn on the facia-press-on-demand switch on CODE
-* log into a code facia presser and post to http://localhost:9000/press/draft/all and live/all (takes a couple of mins) to repress all the code fronts
+* log into a code facia presser and post to http://localhost:9000/press/draft/all (takes a couple of mins) to repress all the code fronts
+* go to frontend admin /press and click press all, then wait a while for all the live fronts to press
+* check that code facia works now
-When you are happy with everything on code:
+* if you want to debug, go to a facia press load balancer: http://<frontend-faciapre-elb>/pressed/live/uk/money When you are happy with everything on code:
 * turn on facia press on demand switch on PROD
 * deploy facia-press to PROD
-* post to http://localhost:9000/press/draft/all and live/all on a prod facia presser
+* post to http://localhost:9000/press/draft/all on a prod facia presser
 * command for the above is curl -v -X POST -H 'Content-Length: 0' http://localhost:9000/press/draft/all
+* point your local machine to PROD facia and make sure everything started working before you deploy for real
 * deploy training/preview and check they still work
 * deploy facia etc
 * turn off the facia-press-on-demand switches again
+* turn on auto deploys again
 * have a beer

 ### Old facia can use new format, new facia can use the old: N, N